Lincoln, England: Tourism

 The city is a tourist centre for visitors to historic buildings that include the cathedral, the castle and the medieval Bishop's Palace.

 The Collection, of which the Usher Gallery is now part, is an important attraction, partly in a purpose-built venue.
 It currently contains over 2,000,000 objects, and was one of the four finalists for the 2006 Gulbenkian Prize.
 Any material from official archaeological excavations in Lincolnshire is eventually deposited there.
 Other attractions include the Museum of Lincolnshire Life and the International Bomber Command Centre.

-Tranquil destinations close by are Whisby Nature Reserve and Hartsholme Country Park (including the Swanholme Lakes SSSI), while noisier entertainment can be found at Scampton airfield, Waddington airfield (base of the RAF's Red Arrows jet aerobatic team), the County Showground or the Cadwell Park motor racing circuit near Louth.

-Early each December the Bailgate area holds a Christmas Market in and around the Castle grounds, shaped by the traditional German-style Christmas markets, including that of Lincoln's twin town Neustadt an der Weinstrasse.
-In 2010, for the first time, the event was cancelled due to "atrocious" snowfalls across most of the United Kingdom.
-It succumbed again in December 2020 due to the COVID-19 pandemic.

-Demographics
+From 1982 until 2022, the annual Lincoln Christmas Market was held over four days in early December in and around the castle grounds, attracting a quarter of a million visitors at its height.